awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 + Your network ACL rules must allow inbound and outbound IPv6 traffic\.
 + If you launched your instance from an older AMI, it may not be configured for DHCPv6 \(IPv6 addresses are not automatically recognized on the network interface\)\.
 For more information, see [Configure IPv6 on Your Instances](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-migrate-ipv6.html#vpc-migrate-ipv6-dhcpv6) in the *Amazon VPC User Guide*\.
 + Your local computer must have an IPv6 address, and must be configured to use IPv6\.

+## Error: unable to load key … Expecting: ANY PRIVATE KEY<a name="troubleshoot-instance-connect-key-file"></a>

+If you try to connect to your instance and get the error message, `unable to load key ...
+Expecting: ANY PRIVATE KEY`, the file in which the private key is stored is incorrectly configured\.
+If the private key file ends in `.pem`, it might still be incorrectly configured\.
+A possible cause for an incorrectly configured private key file is a missing certificate\.

+**If the private key file is incorrectly configured, follow these steps to resolve the error**

+1. Create a new key pair\.
+For more information, see [Creating a Key Pair Using Amazon EC2](ec2-key-pairs.md#having-ec2-create-your-key-pair)\.

+1. Add the new key pair to your instance\.
+For more information, see [Connecting to Your Linux Instance if You Lose Your Private Key](ec2-key-pairs.md#replacing-lost-key-pair)\.

+1. Connect to your instance using the new key pair\.

 ## Error: User key not recognized by server<a name="TroubleshootingInstancesServerError"></a>